metal-toolbox/dns-controller/README.md

 `dns-controller` is a simple controller that allows you to create and update [SRV records](https://datatracker.ietf.org/doc/html/rfc2782), as well as remove them when no endpoints are present.

+## Project status

+This project is in a alpha level / development phase.
+Each PR will strive to add functionality, although that may not be functionaly to the end state goals.

 ## About

 SRV records are a lightweight service discovery method that can be implemented in a wide range of applications.
 It uses the well-known DNS protocol to retrieve information about the location, port, and protocol of particular service. `dns-controller` centrally manages the lifecycle of these records.